Gaby's Deli

-Cuisine
+History

-The restaurant already served salt beef when Gaby took over and he thought this made the best sandwich.
+It was founded in 1965 by an Iraqi refugee, Gaby Elyahou, who took over an existing salt beef bar.
+Gaby chose to continue serving salt beef, later saying he thought it made the best sandwich.
 He introduced espresso coffee and many varieties of salad.
 Mediterranean dishes such as hummus and tahini were served and Gaby claimed to have introduced falafels to London.
 Other dishes included goulash, meatballs and soup.